Puck and player tracking gets TV test at All-Star Weekend

 “Eventually it’ll go to possession time and more advanced (data), but right now it’s mainly focused on speed, shift time, distance traveled, mph on the shot and virtually connecting players on a goal,” NBC Sports producer Steve Greenberg said.
 “We’re scratching the surface here, and what we’re able to display this weekend is not what we’re going to be able to display next year and in the future, but it’s going to be able to be a really good first look at what these chips are going to be able to give us.”

 Much like the glowing puck was criticized by purists, there’s the danger of overloading fans with too much, too fast.
-So this is as big a test for NBC as anyone to experiment with how much puck and player tracking data can and should fit onto a TV broadcast.
+NBC will experiment with how much puck and player tracking data can and should fit onto a TV broadcast.

 “It’s a balancing act,” NBC Sports executive producer Sam Flood said.
 “Think about years ago when the yellow line came in for the first down in football.
 It’s now universal.
 There are going to be elements that’ll become universal in hockey telecasts based on what we learn over the next period of time.”